-A series of validation exercises verify our methodology.
-Firstly, we consider the face validity of the climate change bigrams.
-Secondly, we follow the practice set in Baker et al. (2016) and perform a structured human audit in which 18 graduate students independently coded over 2,000 transcript text fragments.
-Both exercises support the idea that our algorithm reliably captures bigrams identifying climate change discussions.
-Thirdly, our exposure measures are robust to excluding one keyword at a time from the initial keywords list.
-Fourthly, our keyword search-based measures substantially improve the identification of climate change discussions relative to an alternative approach using the initial keywords only.
-And fifthly, we find plausible industry patterns in the exposure measures.
+We conduct several validation exercises to verify our methodology.
+First, we consider the face validity of the climate change bigrams.
+Second, we follow Baker, Bloom, and Davis (2016) and perform a structured human audit in which 18 graduate students independently coded over 2,000 transcript text fragments.
+Both of these exercises suggest that our algorithm reliably captures bigrams identifying climate change discussions.
+Third, our exposure measures are robust to excluding one keyword at a time from the initial keywords list.
+Fourth, our keyword search-based measures substantially improve the identification of climate change discussions relative to an alternative approach using the initial keywords only.
+And fifth, we find plausible industry patterns in the exposure measures.
 When we aggregate exposure to the industry level, the sector with the highest overall exposure is Electric, Gas, & Sanitary Services (utilities), followed by Construction (top-ranked firms build power generation systems or solar projects) and Transportation Equipment (top-ranked firms build fuel-cell or zero-emission vehicles).
-Utilities top the exposure ranking for opportunity and regulatory shocks, which signifies that this sector faces opportunities (e.g., renewable energy) and regulatory risks (e.g., carbon taxes).
+Utilities top the exposure ranking for opportunity and regulatory shocks, which indicates that this sector faces both opportunities (e.g., renewable energy) and regulatory risks (e.g., carbon taxes).4